ciscoecosystem/Scratch/README.md

+-Kafka validations that topic should exist before consumer is started , prod->trans->consumer configurations should follow this sequence
+-On kafka validation earlier the topic was getting created , now the topic shall be created on save click -Kafka python libraries synced in producer and consumer -producer avro tested without beam
+-consumer avro non tested
+-kafka topic names changed to producer topic and consumer topic -mapper logic integration and tested without beam -frammework structure.

 # Designing for ecohub

 Building a Docker image for use with ecohub requires adherence to a few simple guidelines that will be described in this document.
 In return, your users get access to a rich user interface where data entry, log parsing, and scheduling work is simplified.